Lyons, Colorado: Art

-John Gierach is the author of numerous books on fly-fishing.
-His work has appeared in Field & Stream, Gray's Sporting Journal, and Fly Rod & Reel, where he is a regular columnist.
-He also writes a column for the monthly Redstone Review.
-John Gierach is considered by many to be the best author of American fishing folklore.

 The free Lyons Studio Tour (formerly Lyons Artique) is held each year, since 2004, for one weekend in May or June, with up to 50 artists showing their work in their home studios or in Lyons shops and galleries.
 For two years, there was a Sculpture Trail with several dozens pieces made specifically for the Trail.
 It featured a trail of outdoor sculptures along a pre-determined path.
 An annual booklet had quotes from the artists, and contained a story that people could follow as they took the Trail.
-Kristine Smock and John King developed the Trail and had a collaborative piece placed at the entrance to Main Street for one year.
-Polar Bear Gallery artist Barbara Stone was the first to have a permanent sculpture installed.
-A ring of bear stone etched tiles were placed next to the Lyons Depot Library.

 The Lyons Arts and Humanities Council is a group that is instrumental in helping to promote art in downtown Lyons and its artists' works.
 There are several pieces of permanent public art, including sculptures made of local sandstone, such as giant eggs, flower containers, a fountain, a small performance stage, and more.

 In 2008 and 2009, the town renovated its two main streets to include sandstone sidewalks and features, floral decorations, seating areas and sculptures.
 It won a Governor's Award for Downtown Excellence in 2010.

 As a public community art project, a mural depicting life in Lyons, called "Lyons Past, Present and Future", was placed on the outdoor wall of the Visitor Center in June 2003.
-It is mainly run by Cathy Rivers and Priscilla Cohan, who have gone on to start a second project, called The Clarifier Project, which involves the community painting tiles to decorate the former wastewater treatment building next to St. Vrain Creek.
+A second project, called The Clarifier Project, involves the community painting tiles to decorate the former wastewater treatment building next to St. Vrain Creek.

-Notable cultural arts residents include artist Barbara Stone, poet George Moore, author Ann Ripley, sculptors John King and Bruce Campbell, and artists Sally King and Candace Shepard, who reside in the Lyons area.